Adaptive Quantum State Tomography with Active Learning

 A relatively new approach is neural network quantum state tomography.
-It is based on the assumption that most physical states typically have a certain degree of structure (e.g. symmetries) and can hence be described by a reduced number of parameters.
-This enables the reconstruction of quantum states from less measurement data and thus tackles the main shortcoming of the aforementioned methods \cite{Carrasquilla2019,Torlai2020,Carrasquilla2021}.
-It has been shown that these neural network based approaches allow the reconstruction of highly entangled states with more than a hundred qubits, for example by using a restricted Boltzmann machine (RBM) \cite{Torlai2018,Melko2019}.
-Furthermore, machine learning based tomography is able to access observables which cannot be directly inferred from an experiment itself \cite{Torlai2019}.
+As shown by Carleo and Troyer \cite{Carleo2017}, neural network representations of quantum many body wave functions are possible in many cases of interest, which can reduce the complexity to a tractable number of parameters.
+When training the neural quantum states on measurement data, the neural network weights capture specific structures in the input data and generalize to the full state representation \cite{Carleo2017,Torlai2018, Melko2019,Carrasquilla2019, Carrasquilla2021}.
+Furthermore, neural network representations can overcome limitations of non machine learning approaches, e.g. restricted Boltzmann machines can encode quantum states with an entanglement structure that goes beyond the area law due to their non-local connections between hidden and visible nodes that will be presented later in the text \cite{Chen2018,Melko2019}, in contrast to matrix product state (MPS) representations of quantum states that obey the area law of entanglement \cite{Schollwoeck2011}.
+It has been shown that neural network based approaches allow the reconstruction of highly entangled states with more than a hundred qubits from a limited number of measurements, for example by using a restricted Boltzmann machine (RBM) \cite{Torlai2018,Melko2019}.
+Other neural network representations of quantum states include among others recurrent neural networks \cite{Morawetz2021,HibatAllah2020,Czischek2022}, variational autoencoders \cite{Rocchetto2018}, convolutional neural networks \cite{Schmale2021}, generative adversarial networks \cite{Ahmed2021} and transformer architectures \cite{Cha2021,Zhang2023}.
+Furthermore, machine learning based tomography can allow accessing observables which cannot be directly inferred from an experiment itself \cite{Torlai2019}.